gleich/fgh/README.md

 Before using `fgh`, you'll need to give it access to your GitHub account.
 Simply run `fgh login` to quickly get set up!

-If you need to use a GitHub custom access token, like a PAT, edit the `.config/fgh/secrets.yaml` file like so:
+If you need to use a GitHub custom access token, like a PAT, edit the secret configuration file.
+On Windows it is located in `~/.fgh/secrets.yml` and `~/.config/fgh/secrets.yml` on Linux and Darwin (macOS) systems.
+You should change/add the `pat` as seen below:

 ```yaml
 pat: <your token here>